5 Powerful Mobile Marketing Strategies to Drive Foot Traffic to Your Store

 Proximity marketing is another form of location-based marketing.
 This lets you use Bluetooth to figure out where potential customers are, and target them with appropriate promotions.

 One example of this is beacon marketing, which relies on physical Bluetooth-enabled devices in or near stores.
 These send short-range signals to mobile devices, which people see when they are near your location.
 This is another proven way to drive foot traffic.
-Toyota used proximity marketing to attract more customers likely to buy to local car dealerships.
+Toyota used proximity marketing to attract more customers likely to buy at local car dealerships.

 5. In-app Marketing